learn-co-students/module-one-final-project-guidelines-seattle-web-career-021819/projectREADME.md

 ASP.NET Core - The API is built on top of this awesome framework by Microsoft.
 Azure - The API has been hosted on Azure from the very first day and it's been a smooth ride ever since.
 Dapper - This micro ORM has been invaluable since we switched from Entity Framework.
 (Information sourced from API website)

+Thank you to Christopher Johnson and his website https://asciiart.website/ as well as ASCII artists: Tua Xiong, hrr, and "unknown"

 ###Copyright